TimoGuy/ewu_oct_2023_gamejam/README.md

     - [ ] Title screen
     - [ ] Dating background.

+- [ ] Final wrapup.
+    - [x] Fix J and j spacing.
     - [ ] Disable imgui on startup.
+    - [ ] Start game in fullscreen (use f11 to toggle screen size).
     - [ ] Set startup cam to game cam instead of freecam.
+    - [ ] EXTRA: implement volumetric lighting.

 ## Things to do if I have time before the deadline.